-If you’re interested in pursuing a career in medicine, perhaps you’ve thought the active nature of surgery might be a good fit for you.
-But there’s obviously more to the job than incisions and sutures.
+If you’re interested in pursuing a career in medicine, you may have considered learning more about becoming a surgeon.
+While you may think you’ll be a good fit for a surgical specialty, you also know there’s more to the job than incisions and sutures.
 How do you know whether becoming a surgeon is the right path?

 Though surgeons pursue countless subspecialties, they all tend to have a number of characteristics in common.
 Take a look at what these physicians have to say about the hallmark traits of a good surgeon.
 You might even find this field is a better fit for you than you previously thought.